forgery810/fl-studio-alesis-vixx/README.md

  ## VI25 and VI49 Users

  - Extra layouts are included for these two formats.
 The second layout will allow control over the steps, channels and tracks 9-16.
 These two presets should be uploaded in slots right next to each other so they can be quickly rotated between.
+In the case of the VI25, the first layout will control steps/tracks 1-8 and the second will control 9-16.
+If the range is increased, then the first layout will control 17-22 and the second 28-32, etc.

 ## Notes: